Harbansmalik/Web_cheat-sheet/Web/HTTP Host Header Injection.md

     }
 }
 ```
-### 2️⃣ Do Not Trust User-Supplied "Host" Headers in Application Logic
+### 2️.
+Do Not Trust User-Supplied "Host" Headers in Application Logic
-✅ Solution:

 Avoid using $_SERVER['HTTP_HOST'] (PHP) or request.get_host() (Django) directly.
 Use hardcoded values for password reset links instead of relying on the Host header.

 🔹 Example (Secure Password Reset Link in PHP)

 ```text
 $reset_link = "https://example.com/reset-password?token=$token";
 ```
-### 3️⃣ Configure Web Server to Reject Invalid Host Headers
+### 3️.
+Configure Web Server to Reject Invalid Host Headers
-✅ Solution:

 Set strict Host header validation in your server configuration.
 Reject requests that contain multiple Host headers.